PataphysicalSociety/soupault.app/site/reference-manual.md

 ```

 Preprocessor commands are executed in the <term>system shell</term>, so it's fine to use relative paths and specify command arguments.
 Page file name is appended to the command string.
+For example, with the above config, when soupault processes `site/about.md`, it will run `cmark --unsafe --smart site/about.md` and read the standard output of that process.

 ### Partial and complete pages